 The term IP generally covers a variety of intangible assets.
 Here, I want to consider patents, one of these intangible assets.
 A patent provides legal protection to an aspect of technology.
-A patent is derived from, or a by-product of innovation around or solution to a problem.
+A patent is derived from, or is a by-product of innovation around or solution to a problem.
 It “protects” that solution such that, hopefully, others are prevented from using it.

 Let’s start by replacing the term IP with “patent” in some of the statements from the two sources and think about them one-by-one.
 I should note that some of these statements may work with other IP types, but here I am looking at patents.

 “Companies offering intangible assets like patents often struggle to access capital, …” said Jérôme Nycz

 This statement does not really make sense.
 Unless engaged in a patent brokerage deal a company does not offer patents.
 A company offers a product and patents are obtained to protect technology within the product.

 “ … providing the capital patent-rich companies need …”